Parsley: Description

 Garden parsley is a bright green, biennial plant in temperate climates, or an annual herb in subtropical and tropical areas.

-Where it grows as a biennial, in the first year, it forms a rosette of tripinnate leaves 10–25 cm long with numerous 1–3 cm leaflets, and a taproot used as a food store over the winter.
+Where it grows as a biennial, in the first year, it forms a rosette of tripinnate leaves long with numerous 1–3 cm leaflets, and a taproot used as a food store over the winter.
 In the second year, it grows a flowering stem to 75 cm tall with sparser leaves and flat-topped 3–10 cm diameter umbels with numerous 2 mm diameter yellow to yellowish-green flowers.

 The seeds are ovoid, 2–3 mm long, with prominent style remnants at the apex.
 One of the compounds of the essential oil is apiole.
 The plant normally dies after seed maturation.

 Uses

 Culinary

 Parsley is widely used in Middle Eastern, Mediterranean, Brazilian, and American cuisine.
 Curly leaf parsley is used often as a garnish.
 Green parsley is used frequently as a garnish on potato dishes (boiled or mashed potatoes), on rice dishes (risotto or pilaf), on fish, fried chicken, lamb, goose, and steaks, as well as in meat or vegetable stews (including shrimp creole, beef bourguignon, goulash, or chicken paprikash).